dougpuob/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

 .. option:: AbstractClassHungarianPrefix

-    When set to `true` the check will ensure the name will add Hungarian Notation prefix for the given data type.
-The default value is `Off`.
+    When enabled, the check ensures that the declared identifier will have a Hungarian notation prefix based on the declared type.

 For example using values of: